hdsouza13/cse15l-lab-reports/lab3.md

 2: Search by size

-example 1:  Find all files larger than 1MB in the ./technical directory.
+example 1:  Find all files larger than 1MB in the ./technical directory
 ```
 find ./technical -type f -size +1M
 ```